-You might be wondering How to Restrain a Cat to Clip Nails and that is a great question.
+You might be wondering what is the best way to restrain a cat to trim its nails so that you don’t get scratched or your cat hurt.
 It’s basically listening to your cat, dog, or any other pet that needs its claws cut on a regular basis.
 The First key is really reading social cues just like you would if you were having a conversation with a person.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission at no additional cost to you.
 Thanks.